bhavangowdan/MCW-Machine-Learning/Hands-on lab/mlopsinaday.md

    ![](images/23.png "Resource groups")

-1. Confirm you have all resource group are present as shown below.
+1. Confirm you have  resource group  present as shown below.

    ![](images/mlops-rg.png "Resource groups")

-1. Now, click on the **Resource group**
+1. Click on Next to proceed for the Lab